Sarah Shahi: Career

 Shahi was cast as a recurring love interest for Taylor Kinney's character Lt.
 Kelly Severide on NBC's show Chicago Fire in October 2012.
-She was cast in the recurring role of Sameen Shaw on Person of Interest, making her first appearance in the second season episode "Relevance", which aired in February 2013.
+She was cast in the recurring role of Sameen Shaw on Person of Interest, making her first appearance in the second-season episode "Relevance", which aired in February 2013.
 In May 2013, CBS President Nina Tassler announced that Shahi would be added as a series regular for its third season.
 She played the daughter of Sylvester Stallone's character in the 2012 action film Bullet to the Head.
 Her co-star on this film was Jason Momoa, who she worked with again in the 2014 film Road to Paloma.
 Following the January 7, 2015, episode of Person of Interest, Shahi and the show's producers announced she would be going on maternity leave.

 In February 2016, she was cast as iconic detective Nancy Drew in a planned TV series based on the books.
 In May 2016, CBS passed on the series.
 Also in May, Shahi resumed her appearances as Shaw on Person of Interest, until June 21, 2016, when the show ended.
 She starred in the new TV series Reverie in 2018, but it was cancelled after one season.

+In 2018, Shahi played a recurring role on The Rookie as Jessica Russo, a private security consultant and former FBI hostage rescue specialist, who becomes John Nolan's girlfriend.

-In 2019, Shahi joined the cast of Showtime's City on A Hill as recurring character Rachel Behnam, an investigator for the district attorney.
+In 2019, Shahi joined the cast of Showtime's City on a Hill as recurring character Rachel Behnam, an investigator for the district attorney.

 In August 2020, Shahi started filming Sex/Life, a Netflix series inspired by BB Easton's book "44 Chapters About 4 Men", in Toronto, Canada.
-She plays Billie, a housewife struggling to remain a devoted wife and mother when tempted by an old flame and the freer days of her youth.
+She played Billie, a housewife struggling to remain a devoted wife and mother when tempted by an old flame and the freer days of her youth.
 In October, she was cast as Adrianna Tomaz in the 2022 DCEU film Black Adam opposite Dwayne Johnson and Pierce Brosnan.

 Personal life

 Shahi married actor Steve Howey on February 7, 2009, in Las Vegas.
 In July 2009, she gave birth to their first child, a son, during an at-home water birth.
 In January 2015, she announced that she was pregnant with twins.
 In March, a daughter and son were born during another home birth.
 Shahi and Howey filed for divorce in May 2020.
 Their divorce was finalized in January 2021.

-In 2020, Shahi began dating Australian actor Adam Demos, whom she met on the set of Sex/Life.
+In 2021, Shahi revealed that she was in a relationship with Australian actor Adam Demos, whom she met on the set of Sex/Life.
+It was reported in April 2025 that Shahi had ended her relationship with Demos.

 Shahi studied karate in her youth becoming a 1st dan black belt in Shorin-Ryu karate.